S k i l l

 Different denominators -- The LCM

-To add fractions with different denominators, we must first learn about the Lowest Common Multiple of a series of terms.
+To add fractions with different denominators, we must learn how to construct the Lowest Common Multiple of a series of terms.

 The Lowest Common Multiple (LCM) of a series of terms